q3769/chunk4j/README.md

 #### Chunk size/capacity

-Consider using chunk4j as a safety measure rather than the regular mode of delivery at run-time: "One ounce of prevention" may still be "worth a pound of cure".
-Design the application such that most messages can be sent in one single chunk, and the chop-n-stitch mechanism only kicks in when the message size does have to go beyond the chunk's capacity at run-time.
+When it comes to decide the chunk's capacity, it may be beneficial to use the chop-n-stitch mechanism as a safety measure rather than the regular mode of delivery at run-time: "One ounce of prevention" may still be "worth a pound of cure".
+Design the application such that most messages can be fit and sent in one single chunk, and the chop-n-stitch mechanism only needs to kick in when, occasionally, the message size does go beyond the chunk's capacity.

-*Note: chunk4j works on the application layer of the network (Layer 7), and there is a fixed-size overhead between a `chunk`'s capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk/message.
-Take the overhead into account when designing to keep the *entire* message size under the transport limit.*
+*Note: chunk4j works on the application layer of the network (Layer 7), and there is a fixed-size overhead between a chunk's byte size capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk that is transported by a message.
+Take that and all other overheads into account when designing to keep the *entire* message size under the transport limit.*

 #### Message acknowledgment/commit